kaperys/kaperys.github.io/_posts/2018-05-24-proxying-http-traffic-to-lambda.md

 When you use API Gateway to invoke a Lambda function, the API Gateway Lambda proxy makes an RPC to `Function.Invoke`, passing an [`InvokeRequest`](https://godoc.org/github.com/aws/aws-lambda-go/lambda/messages#InvokeRequest) into the call.
 Most properties of the `InvokeRequest` are populated by API Gateway.
 The `Payload` property is populated with the request body sent to API Gateway.

 When API Gateway calls the `Function.Invoke` method, the `InvokeRequest` type is converted to an [`APIGatewayProxyRequest`](https://godoc.org/github.com/aws/aws-lambda-go/events#APIGatewayProxyRequest) (the `InvokeRequest` isn't literally converted to this type, just a type that has the same structure).
 The `APIGatewayProxyRequest` type contains all the information from the original `InvokeRequest` and more.
-The `APIGatewayProxyRequest` type is passed to your Lambda's Handler function as `TIn`.
+The `APIGatewayProxyRequest` type is passed to your Lambda's Handler function in place of `TIn`.

 Once your Lambda has completed, you should return an [`APIGatewayProxyResponse`](https://godoc.org/github.com/aws/aws-lambda-go/events#APIGatewayProxyResponse) (you don't have to literally return this type, just a type that has the same structure).
 The `APIGatewayProxyResponse` is converted to an [`InvokeResponse`](https://godoc.org/github.com/aws/aws-lambda-go/lambda/messages#InvokeResponse).
 API Gateway responds to the original HTTP request with `InvokeResponse.Payload`, assuming there was no error.